DSJAS/DSJAS/docs/install/Final steps.md

 ### Allow access to admin areas

-> **WARNING:** This setting can only be reversed with file system access to the server, for security
+> **WARNING:** Because you are not logged in yet, this setting will prevent any access to the admin panel

-This will allow you to make the admin panel more stealthy.
-All requests to the panel will result in a *404 - not found* message.
-This is great if a scammer appears aware that this bank may not be legitimate and is trying to discover signs of DSJAS being installed.
-The admin panel is a massive giveaway - it literally says DSJAS all over it.
-Therefore, this setting will make that giveaway impossible to use.
+This setting will allow the complete disabling of the admin panel to all users who are not currently logged in.
+It is highly recommended that you leave this at the default and later change it if needed.

-We recommend that you leave this setting on by default, and change it later if required.
-It's also worth mentioning that this setting works in real time; you can change it at the first sign that a scammer is becoming suspicious of this "bank" and the requests will be blocked.
+It is worth noting that this setting has alternatives in the admin panel which are more or less stealthy/security focused, so you may wish to check those out also.
+In addition, this setting *will* work in real time, so you can toggle it on from that admin panel at the first sign that a scammer is becoming suspicious.

 ## Skipping this step